 The multi-million pound scheme being delivered by the Environment Agency (EA) consists of:

 - construction of raised linear walls and embankments along the Rivers Mint and Kent in North Kendal down to the Helsington Mills, designed to reduce the risk and impact of flooding on businesses and residents in Kendal

 - construction of a pumping station at Gooseholme on the confluence of the River Kent and Stock Beck in central Kendal

-- construction of new, and/or improvement to existing, cycle and walking routes designed to improve access for all, in particular to provide sustainable connectivity for commuters to the nearby schools, places of work and Kendal town centre
+- construction of new, and/or improvement to existing cycling and walking routes designed to improve access for all, in particular to provide sustainable connectivity for commuters to the nearby schools, places of work and Kendal town centre

-- interpretation and information boards in Kendal to explain the purpose of the scheme, and enhance people’s experience within the area
+- interpretation and information boards in Kendal to explain the purpose of the scheme, provide opportunities to signpost to areas of interest within the town which will enhance people’s experience within the area

-Once delivered in full, this flood risk management scheme will increase flood protection in Kendal from the current 1 in 5 year event to a 1 in 100 year event.
-Details of the full scheme are available from the The Flood Hub.
+Once delivered in full, this flood risk management scheme will reduce flood risk to the most vulnerable homes and businesses within Kendal.
+Details of the full scheme are available on the The Flood Hub.

 The Environment Agency is in charge of all three phases of the scheme and is responsible for the design, implementation and delivery.
 Contractor VBA has been appointed to construct the Kendal scheme.
 Any queries relating to the scheme should be directed to the Environment Agency: